Stuycs-K/finalprojectapcs-3-chen-sean-chandra-ahana/PROTOTYPE.md

 NOTE: MOST CLASSES WILL BE SUBJECT TO CHANGE FROM THE PROTOTYPE SINCE IT IS NOT PERFECT.
 THE MAIN EXAMPLE OF THIS IS THE USAGE OF A Piece[][] FOR THE BOARD WITH 0 AS A "FREE PIECE" (empty space) THAT MAYBE CHANGED TO USE A SQUARE CLASS.

+NOTE TO GROUP: WE NEED TO UPDATE UML DIAGRAMS

 Board Class:

 - Piece[][] field - subject to change, we may find having a 2d array better or need a separate "squares" class if things do not work out.